JPMorgan, Wells results boosted by mortgage business

 Earnings benefited from the release of $400 million in reserves previously set aside for loan losses.

 Revenue was $21.3 billion, up from $20.4 billion a year ago.
-Expenses totaled $12.4 billion, down slightly from a year earlier.
+Expenses totalled $12.4 billion, down slightly from a year earlier.

 Wells Fargo's total loans increased by $8.7 billion from the first quarter to $775.2 billion, boosted mostly by $6.9 billion in business and foreign loans acquired from BNP Paribas and WestLB.
 In the past year, the bank has been active in buying portfolios from retrenching banks that are selling assets to boost capital.